physrisk/website-source/articles/2012/special-cases-of-the-stochastic-differential-equation-reproducing-1f-noise.md

 -----------------------

 One of the most simple ways to related two stochastic processes is to transform the modeled variable.
-The formula for the transformation is as follows \[cite id="Gardiner2009Springer"\]:
+The formula for the transformation, via Ito's lemma, is as follows \[cite id="Gardiner2009Springer"\]:

 \begin{equation}